EricThomson/ctdai/README.md

 # Code the Dream AI Workspace
-A workspace to brainstorm and build out AI teaching materials for Code the Dream.
+A workspace for to brainstorm and build out AI teaching materials for Code the Dream.
 A place to experiment with lesson plans, identify core skills, and explore ways to teach AI in a way that’s hands-on and accessible.
+This is an *informal* space to brainstorm and build out more specific learning paths for Python 200, AI modules, etc. The student facing-material will be hosted at Code the Dream.

 One goal is to create a “basis set” of AI tools and concepts — not to cover everything, but to give students enough foundational knowledge and confidence to pick up new tools on their own.

-This repo contains multiple notebooks that cumulatively introduce core skills.
+This repo contains multiple notebooks to introduce core skills in a modular way.
 Early lessons focus on one core idea or tool at a time (the “toolkit”).
-The end goal is to pull these pieces together into more complex, project-driven workflows — such as RAG pipelines and AI agents.
+The goal is to pull these pieces together into more complex, project-driven workflows — such as RAG pipelines and AI agents.

 We're designing for flexibility: things are moving fast, tools will come and go.
 By keeping the design modular, we can drop, add, or remix notebooks as needed — and adapt projects to use new tools as they emerge.